GRUMPY: a simple framework for realistic forward-modelling of dwarf galaxies: Comparisons of model results with observations

 However, the small {\it intrinsic} scatter of the model $\Ms-\Zs$ relation clearly indicates that the model relation does not evolve significantly with redshift in the dwarf galaxy regime.\footnote{The model does predict evolution in haloes of $\Mh\gtrsim 10^{11}\,\Msun$.}

 We note that the models with $\etanorm=3.6$ and $\etapow=0.35-0.4$ match observed $\Ms-\Zs$ correlation down to the smallest stellar masses in the UFD regime.
 This success is only in part due to the assumed metallicity floor of $\Zigm=10^{-3}\,\Zsun$ in these models motivated by the expected pre-enrichment from the Population III stars (see Section~\ref{sec:zevo}).
 Note, for example, that the $\Ms-\Zs$ relation flattens at the value $\Zigm\approx 0.002\,\Zsun$ -- twice larger than the assumed metallicity floor.
 However, Figure~\ref{fig:msz_rei_zigm} shows that if the metallicity floor is set at $\Zigm=10^{-5}\,\Zsun$ the relation changes only mildly at the smallest masses and the model still produces metallicities of the smallest galaxies quite close to the metallicities of observed UFDs.
 The figure also shows that the relation is not sensitive to the gas suppression due to UV heating after reionization as the relation for the model where this suppression is not included is the same as when it is included.
 This implies that the $\Ms-\Zs$ relation is shaped by the outflow model rather than by the assumed $\Zigm$ floor or gas inflows.
+The flattening of $\Ms-\Zs$ relation at small $\Ms$ is induced by the ceiling on the outflow mass loading factor of 2000 we adopt in our model (see Section~\ref{sec:windmodel}).

 A number of recent studies based on galaxy formation simulations argued that the metallicities of the UFDs with the smallest stellar masses are too low if pre-enrichment by Pop III supernovae is not included via the metallicity threshold \citep[e.g.,][]{Tassis.etal.2012,Wheeler.etal.2019,Agertz.etal.2020}.
 However, results of our model indicate that such floor may be less relevant and the discrepancy between simulation results and observations may be due to modelling of feedback and corresponding scaling of outflow mass loading factor with stellar mass.